-Bat Conservation International’s (BCI) mission is to conserve the world’s bats and their ecosystems to ensure a healthy planet.
-Based in Austin, Texas, BCI is devoted to conservation, education, and research initiatives involving bats and the ecosystems they serve.
-It was founded in 1982, as scientists around the world became concerned that bats essential to the balance of nature and human economies were in alarming decline.
-Under the founding guidance of Dr. Merlin Tuttle, an internationally recognized authority on bats, the organization has achieved unprecedented progress by emphasizing sustainable uses of natural resources that benefit both bats and people.
+Bat Conservation International’s mission is to conserve the world’s bats and their ecosystems to ensure a healthy planet.
+Based in Austin, Texas, BCI is devoted to conservation, education and research initiatives involving bats and the ecosystems they serve.
+It was founded in 1982, as scientists around the world became concerned that bats, which are crucial for maintaining the balance of nature and the health of many human economies, were in alarming decline.
+Under the founding guidance of Dr. Merlin Tuttle, an internationally recognized authority on bats, the organization achieved unprecedented progress by emphasizing sustainable uses of natural resources that benefit both bats and people.

-BCI’s conservation efforts have resulted in permanent protection for a majority of North America’s most important remaining bat caves, saved millions of bats from being accidentally buried during mine safety closures, and led to the establishment of the first national park in U.S. history to protect a tropical rain forest.
-BCI has sponsored research documenting the key roles of bats in major ecosystems, supported training for graduate students in 55 countries, and trained hundreds of wildlife managers from more than 20 countries in bat management and conflict avoidance techniques.
+BCI’s conservation efforts have resulted in permanent protection for many of North America’s most important remaining bat caves, saved millions of bats from being accidentally buried during mine-safety closures and led to creation of the first national park in U.S. history to protect a tropical rainforest.
+BCI has sponsored research documenting the key roles of bats in major ecosystems, supported training for graduate students in 62 countries, and trained hundreds of wildlife managers from more than 20 countries in bat-management and conflict-avoidance techniques.

-Today, BCI is expanding its bat conservation goals, and through its growing worldwide partnerships, is multiplying the impact of every dollar invested.
-Seventy-seven cents of each dollar raised goes directly to fund conservation, education, and research that helps bats and the ecosystems that rely on them.
+Today, BCI is expanding its bat conservation goals and, through its growing worldwide partnerships, is multiplying the impact of every dollar invested.

-Much remains to be done as we educate increasingly urbanized generations to appreciate and live in harmony with the natural world.
-BCI has proven that bats and people can live together in harmony with great mutual benefit.
-Furthermore, we have reestablished millions of bats, where without timely intervention there would now be few or none.
-Bats are an irreplaceable and invaluable natural resource that simply must be protected.
-Nevertheless, they still rank among the world’s most misunderstood and endangered wildlife. -hence, BCI’s continuing mission.
+But much remains to be done as we educate increasingly urbanized generations to appreciate and protect the natural world.
+BCI has proven that bats and people can live together in harmony, with great mutual benefit.
+Bats are an irreplaceable and invaluable natural resource that simply must be conserved.
+Nevertheless, they still rank among the world’s most misunderstood and endangered wildlife.
+Hence, BCI’s continuing mission.